What portfolio should an investor with a moderate risk opt for?

-What portfolio should an investor with a moderate risk opt for?2 min read .
-Updated: 13 Apr 2022, 10:45 PM IST
+What portfolio should an investor with a moderate risk opt for?1 min read .
+05:56 AM IST

 - It would be better to have a balanced portfolio with some debt allocation